Emurasoft/emurasoft.github.io/en/macro/document/autofill.md

 _nIncrement_

-Specifies the number of increment for a series if only one cell is specified for the source range and ifeeFillSeries is specified for the _nFlags_ parameter.
+Specifies the number of increment for a series if only one cell is specified for the source range and if **eeFillSeries** is specified for the _nFlags_ parameter.
 If omitted, 1 will be specified.

 ## Return Values